EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

-# Sparx-Reader-Tutor
-Sparx Tutor is an AI-powered reading comprehension assistant for personal, educational, or research use.
-This software is licensed under a custom Personal Use License: modification, redistribution, and commercial use are strictly prohibited.
-See LICENSE for details.

 # Sparx Tutor

 Sparx Tutor is a privacy-focused, AI-powered reading comprehension assistant designed to help users answer questions based strictly on provided story content.
 It leverages OpenAI's GPT-4 API to deliver concise, accurate answers for educational and research purposes.